miroslav-kramar/mpaint/README.md

 ## TODO

-- Resolve the horrible relative path raylib includes
+- Resolve the horrible relative path raylib includes.
-- Implement flood-fill algorithm
+- Implement flood-fill algorithm.
-- Implement color picking
+- Implement color picking.
-- Make it so the user cannot loose the view of the canvas
+- Make it so the user cannot loose the view of the canvas.
-- Further split the functionality in `main.c`
+- Further split the functionality in `main.c`.
-- Improve functions nomenclature
+- Improve functions nomenclature.
-- Image loading via drag'n'drop
+- Image loading via drag'n'drop.
 - On save update the previously created file instead of creating brand new file.
 - Implement file-naming on save.